Work, Play and Learn!

 Left: Volunteers work together on the cobb bath house Reign of Grace located in the central retreat area, Dandelion Ballad.

-Beauty speaks to the human heart.
+Beauty speaks silently to the human heart.
 It inspires, heals and uplifts.
 Our use of beautification on Dandelion Farm is specifically to do this.
-It is a call to the heart of humanity in its range of possibilities from high to low.
+It is a call to the heart of humanity in its range from low to high of possibilities.
 It is a call to make higher choices, sustainable choices, for the sake of humanity and for its host, planet earth.
+And for us personally it is a pointer beyond limited mind/body awareness to the unspeakable Awareness of a greater Reality, “the Beautiful Itself”.

 PLEASE email firstname.lastname@example.org for our volunteer information/ application.

 Volunteers must be able to cook for themselves.
-Having a car is extremly helpful.
+Having a car is extremely helpful.

 Volunteers agree to be tobacco, drug and alcohol free while on the farm.